blocksds/grit/documentation/main_page.md

 - `-at <n>`: Top side of the work bitmap's rectangle.
 If this falls outside of the source bitmap, the latter will be extended.
 - `-aw <n>`: Width of the work bitmap's rectangle.
 If this makes the right side fall outside of the source bitmap, the latter will be extended.
+Overrides `-ar`.

 ### 2.3 Map options

+Export options:

 - `-m`: Include map in output.
 Enables tile-mapping of the image.
 - `-m!`: Exclude map from output (default).

+Format of the output:

-- `-ma <n>`: Tile index offset (non-zero indices only).
+- `-ma <n>`: Tile index offset for non-zero indices (this value is added to all non-zero pixels of the output).
 Useful if you intend to load the tiles at an offset.
+- `-mp <n>`: Forces the palette-bank index to `n`.

+Custom map format options:

 - `-mB...`: Custom mapsel (map('s?) element) bitformat.
 The regexp format for it is `"-mB((\d+):)([iphv_]\d*)+"`, that is, `"-mB"`, followed by the bitdepth of the mapsel, a colon and a character-number pattern indicating the big-endian